marvinhere/tmoodjs/README.md

 <code>var result = m.guessMood(text);</code><br>
 <code>console.log(result);</code><br>

+## Restriction
+tmoodjs only works with a text without symbols and extrange characters. (ñ doens't works).
+Use only lowercase letters.

 ## Note
 Training data was trained with only 35 simple phrases and 19.990 iterations with a training error: 0,012046